YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Driving does not damage grafts by vibration alone in a normal car.
 The grafts are more likely to be disturbed by direct contact, rubbing, scratching, impact, or careless movements while getting in and out of the vehicle.
 If you bump the recipient area against the car frame in the first days, treat it seriously, especially if there is bleeding or an open spot.

 A light brush without bleeding usually does not mean everything is ruined.
 A harder hit, fresh bleeding, visible tissue, strong pain, or a clear gap in the recipient area deserves photo review by the clinic.
-Do not start rubbing or cleaning aggressively because you are frightened.
+Do not start rubbing or cleaning aggressively because you are worried.

 A clinic’s instruction about driving should match the operation and the patient, not only a generic aftercare sheet.
 I would expect the clinic to ask whether you are travelling alone, how far you need to go, what medication you received, whether you feel sleepy, and whether a transfer is arranged.

 A blanket instruction that everyone can drive immediately should make you slow down and ask more questions.
-Some patients may be fine the next day.
+Some people may be fine the next day.
 That is different from treating driving as irrelevant.
 A careful surgical plan respects the small recovery details because those details shape patient safety.

 Arrange transport from the clinic before the operation.
 Do not leave this decision until you are tired after surgery.
 Know who is driving, where the car will stop, how you will enter without bumping your head, and whether you need help with luggage.
 If you are travelling alone, confirm the clinic transfer and hotel route in writing.

 Plan the next day as well.
 If you need to work, travel, or attend a meeting, remember that being able to answer messages is different from being ready to drive, commute, or act normally outside.
-The guide on time off work after a hair transplant helps separate quiet work from a real return to routine.
+The guidance on time off work after a hair transplant helps separate quiet work from a real return to routine.

 Let surgery day be surgery day.
 Go back to the hotel or home as a passenger, rest, protect the grafts, follow the medication plan, and drive only when your body and attention are clearly back under your control.
 A hair transplant is an elective operation.
-The trip after it should be planned with the same care as the surgery itself.
+The trip after it should be planned with the same attention as the surgery itself.